Some Fine Restaurant Choices for Vegetarians in Tokyo

 Since graduating from the Institute of Integrative Nutrition in 2010, I have been taken my passion for food and integrated it with holistic health.
 I am now a food researcher and health coach living in Tokyo.

 As a holistic health coach, I no longer rate food merely based on its taste or caloric content.
 It is more important to know where the ingredients come from, their quality, and how the food was prepared.

 Going from a naïve wide-eyed college student who initially thought all Japanese food was the epitome of good health, I now taste when food is unclean or overly processed.
 Despite its healthy roots in macrobiotics, most modern-day Japanese food is based around convenience, trends, and profit.

 Eating from the heart in Tokyo

-For this reason, I have created a pocket guide for individuals who want to sample modern Japanese cooking the way it was meant to: using minimalist principles, seasonal ingredients, and with dash of zen.
-I love vegetables and fish, so by default most of the meals showcased fall into the categories of pescetarian, vegan, organic, or healthy.
+For this reason, I have created a pocket guide for individuals who want to sample modern Japanese cooking the way it was meant to, using minimalist principles, seasonal ingredients, and a dash of zen.
+I love vegetables and fish, so by default, most of the meals showcased fall into the categories of pescetarian, vegan, organic, or healthy.